 - When applying for or renewing a library card, applicants must show verification of his/her current residential address.
 The verified address must match the information supplied by the patron on the application form.

 COLLIERVILLE PROPERTY OWNERS must present a picture I.D. shown by an adult; Library staff can look up their address on the Shelby County Assessors Website.

 COLLIERVILLE RENTERS must provide a Collierville utility bill no older than 60 days or a current lease agreement for proof of residency.
 Accepted forms of identification are a driver's license, or military I.D.
 Other forms of acceptable I.D. will be at the Library Director's discretion.

-NONRESIDENT APPLICANTS must present a Photo ID to obtain a library card.
+NONRESIDENT APPLICANTS must present a Photo ID and verification of current address, such as an up-to-date driver's license to obtain a library card.